2025 Stonehill Skyhawks football team

-The 2025 Stonehill Skyhawks football team represent Stonehill College as a member of the Northeast Conference (NEC) during the 2025 NCAA Division I FCS football season.
-The Skyhawks are led by ninth-year head coach Eli Gardner and play their home games at W.B.
+The 2025 Stonehill Skyhawks football team represented Stonehill College as a member of the Northeast Conference (NEC) during the 2025 NCAA Division I FCS football season.
+The Skyhawks were led by ninth-year head coach Eli Gardner and played their home games at W.B.
 Mason Stadium.
-Stonehill is eligible for the NEC title and FCS postseason play for the 1st time this season due to competing their transition from NCAA Division II.
+The 2025 season represented the first time Stonehill was eligible for the NEC title and FCS postseason play since to completing their transition from NCAA Division II.

 Preseason

 Preseason coaches' poll

 The NEC released their preseason coaches' poll on August 4, 2025.
 The Skyhawks were picked to finish in last place.